seohyun27/MemoryPolicySimulator/README.md

 # MemoryPolicySimulator
-This repository is for the 'Operating System' Term project.
+This repository is for the Operating System Term project.
+It implements 'Page Replacement Policy' as code.